timotgl/photostream/README.md

 ![Screenshot of app](public/screenshot.png 'Screenshot of app')

-A photo gallery JavaScript single page app built with React, Redux, and Typescript.
-Bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+A photo gallery JavaScript single page app built with React, Zustand, and Typescript.

 Hosted at https://timotaglieber.de/photos.